Learning Fair Models without Sensitive Attributes: A Generative Approach: Experiments

-\textbf{Baselines.} To evaluate the effectiveness of FairWS, we it compare with the vanilla model, sensitive-attribute-aware model and fair models without sensitive attributes. \begin{itemize}[leftmargin=*] \item \textbf{Vanilla}: It utilizes the base classifier without the regularization form.
-The base classifier $g_{w_1}(\cdot)$ is MLPs for all dataset.
-The transform model $f_{w_2}(\cdot)$ is Graph Convolutional Network (GCN) \cite{kipf2016semi} for dataset Credit Defaulter, Convolutional Neural Network (CNN) \cite{lawrence1997face} for dataset Animate. \item \textbf{ConstrainS}: We assume the sensitive attribute of each sample is known for this baseline.
+To evaluate the effectiveness of FairWS, we compare it with the vanilla model, sensitive-attribute-aware model and fair models without sensitive attributes. \begin{itemize}[leftmargin=*] \item \textbf{Vanilla}: It utilizes the base classifier without the regularization form.
+The base classifier $g_{w_1}(\cdot)$ is MLP for all datasets.
+The transformed model $f_{w_2}(\cdot)$ is Graph Convolutional Network (GCN) \cite{kipf2016semi} for dataset Credit Defaulter and Convolutional Neural Network (CNN) \cite{lawrence1997face} for dataset Animate. \item \textbf{ConstrainS}: We assume the sensitive attribute of each sample is known for this baseline.
 We add the correlation regularizer between sensitive attributes and the model output to the original loss of the Vanilla model.
-ConstrainS aims at showing the accuracy and fairness we can achieve, which is the upper bound for the proposed methods. \item \textbf{Models without Sensitive Attributes}: \textbf{KMeans SMOTE}~\cite{yan2020fair} conduct clustering and treat clustering groups as pseudo sensitive attributes to achieve fairness. \textbf{RemoveR}~\cite{zhao2021you} remove all candidate-relevant features for fair classifiers. \textbf{ConstrainR} calculates the correlation regularization form on relevant features. \textbf{ARL} \cite{lahoti2020fairness} optimizes the model’s performance through reweighting under-represented regions detected by an adversarial model, which can alleviate bias. \textbf{FairRF}~\cite{zhao2021you} uses relevant features to regularize the model to be fair. \end{itemize} For baselines such as FairRF and ConstrainR, since the graph and text cannot be directly utilized to regularize the model, we adopt Node2vec \cite{grover2016node2vec} to obtain the node embeddings as relevant features on Credit Defaulter.
-For Animate, $X^r$ are texts and we utilize the average of the pretrained word embeddings as relevant feature vectors for ConstrainR and FairRF.
+Note that ConstrainS aims to show the accuracy and fairness we can achieve, which is the upper bound for the proposed method. \end{itemize} We also include following representative models in fair learning without sensitive attributes as baselines: \begin{itemize}[leftmargin=*] \item \textbf{KSMOTE}~\cite{yan2020fair}: It conducts clustering to get pseudo groups and treats clustering groups as pseudo sensitive attributes.
+It then adopts fairness regularization terms with pseudo sensitive attributes to achieve fairness. \item \textbf{RemoveR}~\cite{zhao2021you}: For this baseline, it removes all candidate-relevant features for fair classifiers.
+This baseline is utilized to validate the efficiency of regularizing classifiers with the generated latent sensitive attributes. \item \textbf{ConstrainR}: It trains a fair classifier by calculating the correlation regularization form on relevant features through Eq.(\ref{eq:11}).
+We design this baseline to show the quality of our generated latent sensitive attributes in regularizing the classifier for fair predictions. \item \textbf{ARL}~\cite{lahoti2020fairness}: It optimizes the model’s performance through reweighting under-represented regions detected by an adversarial model, which can alleviate bias. \item \textbf{FairRF}~\cite{zhao2021you}: It uses relevant features as pseudo sensitive attributes to regularize the model to be fair.
+This is the state-of-the-art method to train a fair classifier without sensitive attributes. \item \textbf{SRCVAE}~\cite{grari2021fairness}: It is a baseline which also focuses on training fair models without sensitive attributes.
+It utilizes Variational Autoencoders to generate sensitive attributes and then uses generated sensitive attributes to learn a fair classifier. \end{itemize} For baselines FairRF and ConstrainR, since the graph and text cannot be directly utilized to regularize the model, we adopt Node2vec \cite{grover2016node2vec} to obtain the node embeddings as relevant features on Credit Defaulter.
+Similarly, we utilize the average of the pretrained word embeddings as relevant feature vectors on Animate for FairRF and ConstrainR.